 Janice Malloy was first introduced and fell in love with yoga while living in England in the late 90’s and has been practicing ever since.
 Upon retirement from teaching preschool, she gained her certification as a yoga instructor and personal trainer in April, 2012.
 Her certification is in The Iyengar method of yoga.
 She continues to develop her skills by traveling to a variety of studios to study under master instructors as well as study various techniques.
 Join Janice in one of her classes or schedule a private lesson to find your Zen.

-Kim Rowley hails from Goose Creek, South Carolina with a BA degree in Psychology with a concentration in both dance and child development and welfare.
+Kim Rowley hails from Goose Creek, South Carolina with a BA degree in Psychology with a concentration in dance, child development, and welfare.

 Her training brought her to the Robert Ivey School of Ballet, where she was personally invited by Mr. Ivey to become a member of his Junior Company.
 Here, she was given the opportunity to train with Mrs. Elizabeth Allen and Christina Cooledge and she was able to take classes with Valentina and Leonid Koslov, Melissa Hayden, and Ruth Mitchell.
 She continued dancing in the RIB Senior Company through the end of high school, performing in numerous yearly performances, lecture demos, and the World’s Fair.
 Mr. Ivey was instrumental in helping her obtain her first job teaching dance.
 Kim quickly realized her desire to inspire other dancers to be able to perform with confidence and passion.